 The charity The Converging World has been commissioned to undertake a carbon audit which will provide a baseline study of CO_2 emissions and energy use in Frome and assess the potential resources available for renewable energy production in the future.

-The principles of One Planet Living should inform all future development in Frome
+The principles of One Planet Living and the definition of sustainable development, as set out in the National Planning Policy Framework should inform all future development in Frome.